Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Betta Fish Tanks

-If you want to make sure your Betta fish lives a long, happy life, you need to choose the best tank you can for his home.
+If you want to make sure your betta fish lives a long, happy life, you need to choose the best tank you can for his home.
 Aquariums come in all shapes and sizes, and you have a lot of options.
-Ultimately, you want a Betta tank that is attractive, easy to care for and healthy for your fish.
+Ultimately, you want a betta tank that is attractive, easy to care for, and healthy for your fish.

-In fact, even one gallon is very small.
-Frankly, I do not like to see any fish in a tank under 5 gallons, even a solitary Betta.
-Tanks that small get dirty way too fast, and don't provide enough room for your fish to swim around.
-Really, putting your Betta in any tank smaller than 5 gallons is not a great idea.
+Five gallons is the best tank size for betta fish.
+There are plenty of options out there for smaller tanks and other habitats, I really hope you avoid them.
+Smaller tanks get dirty way too fast and don't provide enough room for your fish to swim around.
+Really, putting your betta in any tank smaller than five gallons is not a great idea.
 If you take anything away from this article, I hope it is this lesson.

 - Do not rely on the air pump that comes with many small tanks to operate as a real filter.
 Instead, choose a tank with a decent in-tank filter or hang-on-back filter, or one that has the capability of mounting an aftermarket nano filter.

 - Do not choose a one-gallon tank or under, whatever else you decide.